 The Canon TS9120 is one of the few devices we've found that can print both great text and frame-worthy photos.
 It even has a built-in scanner to boot.
 We also enjoyed its user-friendly features, like the ability to both scan pages directly to and print pages directly from your Google Drive.
-And, you get all of this for a list price of $200 (we've even seen this printer selling for half that online).
+And, you get all of this for a quite a low price.
 The only real downside to this printer is its printing costs.
 Both its monochrome and color costs (in particular) are above average.
 However, it can print photos for slightly cheaper than getting prints at CVS (on average), which may cancel out those other extra costs if you tend to print a lot of photos.

 Canon TS9120 Review